michaelyatco/choredoor/ChoreDoor2.md

     >Hint - `object.onclick = () => {myScript};`

-5. [ ] Let's be careful **NOT** we copy and paste the logic from `doorImage1.onclick`, or else we'll have three ChoreBots!
-Instead, inside the **images** folder, find the path for the beach image and assign that path to a global variable called `beachDoor`.
+5. [ ] Be mindful to change the logic if you copy and paste the logic from `doorImage1.onclick`, or else you'll have three ChoreBots!
+Instead, look inside the **images** folder, find the path for the beach image and assign that path to a global variable called `beachDoor`.
 Then do the same for the space image and assing that path to another global variable called `spaceDoor`.

     >Hint - Global variables are declared outside of     	functions.